gapple/drupal-persistent_login/README.txt

 3. Visit admin >> settings >> persistent_login to set how long persistent
    sessions should last and which pages users cannot access without a password-based login.

+4. If using a reverse-proxy cache (e.g. Varnish), the configuration must be updated to not respond from the cache for requests that send a persistent login cookie.